chrisl8/Witchazzan/README.md

 That should get you going and provide some guidance if you are missing anything, along with how to run it.

+## Where to start

+`client/src/scenes/sceneFactory.js` is where 99% of the game logic is, so you probably want to start there.

 ## Persistent Data Storage Information

 All persistent data is stored in a folder called `persistentData`.